jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

          Meeting accepts the great work on the Finance

-    1. Ministry and Oversight Committee: Review of Minutes from Committee Meeting, [Molly] apologized for not sending around the report.
+    1. Ministry and Oversight Committee: Review of Minutes from Committee Meeting, [Molly][MollyWingate] apologized for not sending around the report.
 Talked about reducing the number of members and has been worked out by Nominating committee.
 Two members .
 One thing they will work on is a procedure for using emergency funds.
 Meeting accepts M&O report.